broadinstitute/warp/pipelines/skylab/scATAC/README.md

 # Set-up
 ## Workflow Installation and Requirements
-The [scATAC workflow](scATAC.wdl) is written in the Workflow Description Language WDL and can be downloaded by cloning the GitHub [Skylab repository](https://github.com/HumanCellAtlas/skylab).
+The [scATAC workflow](scATAC.wdl) is written in the Workflow Description Language WDL and can be downloaded by cloning the GitHub [WARP repository](https://github.com/broadinstitute/warp/).
 The workflow can be deployed using [Cromwell](https://cromwell.readthedocs.io/en/stable/), a GA4GH compliant, flexible workflow management system that supports multiple computing platforms.
 For the latest workflow version and release notes, please see the scATAC [changelog](scATAC.changelog.md).

 ## Pipeline Inputs
 The pipeline inputs are detailed in the table below.
 You can test the workflow by using the [https://github.com/broadinstitute/warp/tree/master/pipelines/skylab/scATAC/example_inputs/human_example.json](human_example.json) example configuration file.